icholy/ttygif/README.md

 $ ./ttygif myrecording
 ```

-* dumps a bunch of gif images into the current directory.
+* Dumps a bunch of gif images into the current directory.
 * File names have this pattern: `<zero_padded_index>_<delay_in_milliseconds>.gif`

 **3. Create animated gif**